unwindnl/GalacticBot_PHP/README.md

 # Open issues

 - You need to setup a trustline for the assets you want to trade with your Stellar account.
-The library will do this for you in the future.
+The library will do this for you in the future but for now you will have to do this yourself (with for example StellarTerm).